Trump avoided paying taxes for years, largely because his business empire reported losing more money than it made, report says

 The Times story shows what Trump would not: that the business empire he brags about has struggled, with keystone properties like the president’s Doral resort and his D.C. hotel steadily losing money.
 And that, in the next few years, Trump will be required to pay about $421 million in loans and other debts.

 The Times story said Trump is still fighting the IRS over a $72.9 million tax refund that he was granted in 2010.
-The IRS is trying to determine if that refund, granted after Trump claimed extensive business losses, was legitimate: if Trump loses that fight, the paper said, he could have to pay more than $100 million.
+The IRS is trying to determine if that refund, granted after Trump claimed extensive business losses, was legitimate: If Trump loses that fight, the paper said, he could have to pay more than $100 million.

-In a press briefing at the White House on Sunday, Trump called the Times story “fake news,” but did not take issue with any specific details.
+In a news briefing at the White House on Sunday, Trump called the Times story “fake news,” but did not take issue with any specific details.

 “I’ve paid a lot, and I paid a lot in state income taxes, too,” Trump replied.
 “New York state charges a lot.
 And I’ve paid a lot of money in state.”
 Trump also promised to release his tax returns after his IRS audit is completed — a promise he has made since he first ran for office, without ever releasing any information.